LuisaGroup/LuisaCompute/README_Python_en.md

 Apart from scalars, all objects of pure data types can get a copy on host side by calling `copy`.

-Caches, textures, resource indexes, and acceleration structures are resource types that are used to store resources shared by all threads.
+Buffers, textures, resource indexes, and acceleration structures are resource types that are used to store resources shared by all threads.
 Resources can be referenced in Luisa functions, but creating local variables of resource types is not allowed.
 These types may operate differently on device side (Luisa function) than on host side (Python code).
 Typically, host side is responsible for initializing the data in the resource before the operation starts and collecting